Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

-When learning to fly rc airplanes, always go for a trainer style airplane before any other.
-When you've mastered the basics, you can move on to other design planes which are more aerobatically capable.
+When learning to fly rc planes, always go for a trainer style airplane before any other.
+When you've mastered the basics, then you can move on to other design planes which are more aerobatically capable.

 For more information on trainer airplanes:

 RC flight simulators offer the best way of learning to fly rc airplanes without any risk of crashing and damaging a real model!